VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 - Tuple, Option, Range, Array, Map
 - Option is hurting my head
 - Map is standard fare but weak_map needs a better explanation on why it exists and what to use it for
+- Tuples seem to work against the idea of well structured programs and they can SPLAT!
+Even though kind of stupid, I will probably like them

 ### Starting the Concurrency section